WHY NOLS INSTRUCTORS RECOMMEND HYPERLITE MOUNTAIN GEAR: JEFF WOHL AND JEREMY CRONON

-Since 1965, the guides, educators, and students of the nonprofit global wilderness school, the National Outdoor Leadership School (NOLS), have immersed themselves in backcountry settings or through courses near home to "Equip people with the skills, resilience, and confidence to lead in all walks of life."
-Their guides and educators have applied their skills to help more than 280,000 people learn what it takes to survive and thrive on their own and in team settings in some of the wildest places on Earth.
+Since 1965, the instructors and students of the nonprofit global wilderness school, the National Outdoor Leadership School (NOLS), have immersed themselves in backcountry settings or through courses near home to "Equip people with the skills, resilience, and confidence to lead in all walks of life."
+Their instructors have applied their skills to help more than 280,000 people learn what it takes to survive and thrive on their own and in team settings in some of the wildest places on Earth.
 Who better than to ask what kinds of "classroom tools" work best when lessons are in session?
 We reached out to our friends and NOLS staff, Jeff Wohl and Jeremy Cronon.

 JEFF WOHL